GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-64/index.md

 out [Local Overrides][11] to learn more.
 If you're on Windows or Mac, you can try Chrome 65 now by downloading [Chrome Canary][12].

-{% include 'partials/devtools/reach-out.md' %}
+{% partial 'devtools/reach-out.md' %}
-{% include 'partials/devtools/whats-new.md' %}
+{% partial 'devtools/whats-new.md' %}

 [1]: #perf-monitor
 [2]: #console-sidebar